Josh Naylor Player Props: Guardians vs. Athletics

 |Games w/1+ RBI

-- The pitching staff for the Athletics had a collective 7.6 K/9 last season, which ranked 25th in the league.
+- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in MLB.

-- The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).
+- The Athletics' 6.07 team ERA ranks 27th among all MLB pitching staffs.

-- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- The Athletics rank 15th in baseball in home runs allowed (six total, 1.2 per game).

-- Sears gets the call to start for the Athletics, his first this season.
+- The Athletics are sending Muller (0-0) to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.